- What should I do if a payment exceeds the security limits or requires additional confirmation?

 - In 2027, instant payments will also become available for non-euro SEPA countries, such as Sweden, Norway and Denmark.
 If the recipient bank is in a non-euro country but has already adopted instant payments, you can make instant payments to the bank.

-Instant payments are available in Nordea Netbank.
+Instant payments are available in Nordea Mobile and Netbank.
 When you are making a new payment, select “Instant” as the payment type.
 Making both instant payments and standard credit transfers through our digital channels is free of charge.

 Read more about instant payments